 If your form was correctly completed, you may be scheduled for an interview at a USCIS office in your area, or you may receive a “RFE” or “Request for Evidence.”
 If your form was incomplete, or the supporting documentation was incomplete, your form will be sent back to you.
 You have no real guarantee that you will be awarded DACA status, as USCIS has the right to refuse to grant this status for any reason.
 Many people seeking “Dreamer” status choose to work with an immigration lawyer to increase their chances of success, and to avoid the pitfalls of an incorrect or incomplete form.
 USCIS attempts to process DACA applications within 120 days.
 The processing time is typically from four to eight months.

 At Aratta Law Firm, we are proud to serve the Dreamers, and to assist in the process of achieving the safety and security of DACA status.
-Contact us at (818) 550-1111 to speak with us.
+Contact us at (818) 550-1111 to speak with our Glendale immigration attorney.